Water, Climate Change and the Environment

 COAG agreed on 13 April 2012 to continue the NWC for the life of the NWI, refocusing it on the core functions of audit, assessment and monitoring.

-The Murray-Darling Basin covers one-seventh of Australia.
-The Basin is one of our country’s most important social, economic and environmental resources.
+The Murray-Darling Basin covers one-seventh of Australia, and is one of our country’s most important social, economic and environmental resources.
 The Murray, Murrumbidgee, Lachlan, Darling, Goulburn and Condamine-Balonne rivers are iconic parts of Australia’s identity.
-Three million Australians, living within and outside the Basin, are directly dependent on its water.
-Economically, the Basin supports an agricultural industry worth more than $9 billion per annum.
-Environmentally, the Murray-Darling Basin has 16 internationally recognised wetlands.
+Over three million Australians, living within and outside the Basin, are directly dependent on its water.
+Economically, the Basin supports a vital agricultural industry.
+Environmentally, the Basin has 16 internationally recognised wetlands.

 Renewable Energy Target